2 Days in the Valley: Plot

 Meanwhile, Becky awakens and discovers Roy's body in bed beside her.
 She runs from her house and flags down two policemen, young, ambitious Wes Taylor and cynical veteran Alvin Strayer, who are driving by.
 Although sympathetic, Wes begins to suspect that Becky knows more than she is saying.
-Becky had hired Lee and Dosmo to kill Roy for $30,000, but was unaware that they would do it in her own house.
-Alvin arrives at his house which is across the road from a golf course.
-One of the golf balls breaks Alvin’s window.
-Furious, he draws his revolver and confronts the golfers.
-Lee goes back to the house to get the money, encounters homicide detectives Creighton and Valenzuela working the crime scene, and kills them both.
-Wes returns to the crime scene (Without Alvin, who has to turn in his badge due to his erratic behaviour) to see if he can offer any insight on the case.
-Masquerading as one of the detectives, Lee lures Wes outside, intending to kill him.
+Becky had hired Lee and Dosmo to kill Roy for $30,000 but was unaware that they would do it in her own house.
+Alvin later returns to his home and becomes frustrated after his window is broken by a golfer.
+Later that night, after wrapping a birthday present for his son, he reads a letter from his department for his resignation, making him more frustrated.

-At Lee’s hotel, Becky and Helga argue and get into a fight.
-Becky smashes a vase over Helga’s head.
-Helga reaches for a gun in her purse and there is a struggle in which Helga is shot and wounded.
+Meanwhile, Lee goes back to the house to get the money and kills Creighton and Valenzuela, the homicide detectives working the crime scene.
+Wes then arrives to see if he can offer any insight on the case.
+Masquerading as one of the detectives, Lee lures Wes outside, and knocks him out.
+At Lee's hotel, Becky and Helga argue and get into a fight, in which Helga is shot and wounded.
 Becky escapes with Helga firing after her.
-Helga finds her way to Becky's house, where Lee has knocked Wes unconscious.
-Lee decides to kill Helga instead of taking her to the hospital, concluding that her wound is too severe to be treated, but his gun jams.
+Helga finds her way to Becky's house, where Lee decides to kill Helga instead of taking her to the hospital, concluding that her wound is too severe to be treated, but his gun jams.
 He turns to retrieve Wes's gun but finds that Helga has escaped and has flagged down a passing car, where 2 people get out to try and help her.
 Another car approaches which happens to carry Dosmo and his hostages.
 Audrey jumps out and tries to help the dying Helga, but she dies on the roadside.

-Wes is caught in the middle of a shootout between Dosmo and Lee, and is shot in the leg.
+Wes is caught in the middle of a shootout between Dosmo and Lee and is shot in the leg.
 Just before Lee can kill Dosmo, Teddy shoots Lee, killing him.

 A grateful Wes allows Dosmo to take the $30,000 and escape with Susan.
 The following day, Teddy shows up at an anniversary party that Audrey is attending.
 As Susan and Dosmo drive down a highway, Dosmo contemplates using the money to start a pizzeria in Brooklyn.